 Now, I am enjoying doing laundry, cooking, cleaning, gardening, and going outside with my grand-baby.
 There has also been this reset of how my business looks like.
 It is a slower pace, but I am enjoying blogging and helping women in their lives, homes, and different transitions.
 The season of being at home, recovering from the car accident, and sickness felt hard, but I would not trade it for anything.
 Every season has become – no regrets, lessons learned, strength gained, and my faith has kept me.
 Our attitude makes all the difference, that we can have a boring and fun life and enjoy all the moments in between.

 If you need help finding joy and your purpose in life, let’s have a conversation

-Lisa Giesler, Speaker, Consultant, Professional Organizer, Author of Uncluttered: discovering strength and purpose in the chaos of life.
+Lisa Giesler, Speaker, Professional Organizer, Author of Uncluttered: discovering strength and purpose in the chaos of life.